 Most lipoproteins are cholesterol- or triglyceride-rich and carry lipids throughout the body, for uptake by cells.
-High-density lipoprotein (HDL - the "good" cholesterol), however, is like an empty taxi.
+High-density lipoprotein (HDL - also known as "good" cholesterol), however, is like an empty taxi.
 It goes out to the tissues and picks up excess cholesterol, then transports it back to the liver.
 In the liver the cholesterol is either recycled for future use or excreted into bile.
 HDL's reverse transport is the only way that cells can get rid of excess cholesterol.
-It helps protect the arteries and if there is enough HDL present, it can even reverse the build up of fatty plaques in the arteries (deposits that lead to atherosclerosis and coronary artery disease).

 Apolipoprotein A is the taxi driver.
 It activates the enzymes that load cholesterol from the tissues into HDL and allows HDL to be recognised and bound by receptors in the liver at the end of the transport.
 There are two forms of apolipoprotein A, apo A-I and apo A-II.
 Apo A-I is found in greater proportion than apo A-II (about 3 to 1).
 The concentration of apo A-I can be measured directly, unlike HDL, and tends to rise and fall with HDL levels.
 This has led some experts to think that apo A-I may be a better indicator of the risk of coronary artery disease from the build-up of atheroma than the HDL test, but this has yet to be proven definitively.